 The brain, the mind, consciousness, and the cognitive processes have been topics of great interest for humanity in an effort to understand itself and the nature of our reality for millennia.
-Today, our modern world, and the expanding potential of human consciousness is ushering in a fertile period for the understanding of the immense power of the mind via our thoughts and emotions.
+Today, our modern world and the expanding potential of human consciousness are ushering in a fertile period for the understanding of the immense power of the mind via our thoughts and emotions.
 We are starting to utilize the potential of the creative force that these elements hold for us when coupled with consciousness, in how they create what we call our reality.

 We cannot solve our problems with the same level of thinking that created them.

 Through our thoughts, coupled with our emotions, we create both, the problems and the solutions.
 We create what we want and do not want; the pleasure and the pain.
 It is not until we grasp the origin of our thoughts and observe them consciously, rather than letting them reign unconsciously that we start to turn things around for our personal lives and our collective reality.
 Old and limiting thoughts are shed, and newly inspired, fresh, conscious thoughts are birthed.
-Through this process we begin to empower ourselves and understand the depths of our creative force.
+Through this process, we begin to empower ourselves and understand the depths of our creative force.
 We become co-creators of our lives, health, and the state of our work.

 We are what we think.
 All that we are arises with our thoughts.
 With our thoughts, we make the world.